Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/curve_guide.rst

 Minimum Distance
    The distance from the curve, up to where the force field is effective with full strength.
-   If you have a *Fall-off* of 0 this parameter does nothing, because the field is effective with full strength up to *Max Distance* (or the infinity).
+   If you have a falloff of 0 this parameter will have no effect, because the field is effective with full strength up to *Max Distance* (or the infinity).
    *Min Distance* is shown with a circle at the endpoints of the curve in the 3D View.

 Free
    Fraction of particle life time, that is not used for the curve.

-Fall-off
+Falloff
    This setting governs the strength of the guide between *Min Distance* and *Max Distance*.
-   A *Fall-off* of 1 means a linear progression.
+   A falloff of 1 means a linear progression.

 Path